 But for the growing number of students living in poverty, summer vacations can be a significant setback to their learning, researchers say.

-According to NSLA, these losses accrue each year, and by fifth grade, cumulative years of summer learning loss in reading and math skills can leave low-income students 2.5 to three years behind their peers.
+According to NSLA, these losses accrue each year, and by fifth grade, cumulative years of summer learning loss in reading and math skills can leave low-income students two-and-a-half to three years behind their peers.
 Further, disadvantaged students may also deal with food insecurities and safety issues when they are out of school. ...

 This month’s issue of School Administrator magazine focuses on combating poverty.
 It’s ironic that this should even be a topic for discussion in one of the richest countries in the world.
 Yet according to the National Center for Children in Poverty, 45 percent of American children live in low-income households and more than half of public school students qualify for lunch subsidies.

 Paul Buchheit, a teacher of economic inequality at DePaul University in Chicago, points out that in the past six years America’s wealth grew by 60 percent while in that same period the number of homeless children also grew by 60 percent.
 America is a leader in childhood poverty.
 UNICEF reports that the United States has one of the highest relative child poverty rates in the developed world and the majority of poor children are black, Latino and American Indian.